Color, Clarity, & Carat

 - Grades J, K: faint color

-Clarity is a measure of the surface blemishes and internal inclusions of a gemstone.
-For the purpose of comparison to natural diamonds, experts agree the clarity of Moissanite is on average the equivalent to VS clarity on the GIA scale.
-What this means, in reality, is inclusions can only be seen under magnification, and under a jewelers loupe (10x magnification) are difficult to see.
-Less than 10% of faceted diamonds have this level of clarity.
+Clarity refers to the presence of surface blemishes and internal inclusions in a gemstone.
+When compared to natural diamonds, Moissanite experts concur that the average clarity of Moissanite is equivalent to VS clarity on the GIA scale.
+This indicates that inclusions are only visible under magnification and are difficult to discern under a jeweler's loupe with a 10x magnification.
+It is worth noting that less than 10% of faceted diamonds possess this level of clarity.

-The carat is the traditional unit of measurement for a diamond's weight.
-Moissanite is typically not described in its actual carat weight because it weighs approximately 10% less than diamond.
-For example, a 6.5mm round diamond would weigh 1.0ct while a 6.5mm round moissanite weighs ~0.88ct.
-The two stones, Moissanite and diamond, are the same size, but two different carat weights.
-To minimize the confusion this causes, Moissanites are listed with their size in millimeters and the diamond equivalent weight in carats.
-This way, a 1ct round diamond and a 1ct round Moissanite are the same size.
+The carat is the conventional unit of measurement for a diamond's weight.
+However, Moissanite is typically not described in terms of its actual carat weight, as it weighs roughly 10% less than a diamond.
+For instance, a 6.5mm round diamond would weigh 1.0 carat, while a 6.5mm round Moissanite would weigh approximately 0.88 carats.
+Despite being of the same size, the two stones have different carat weights, which can be confusing.
+To address this issue, Moissanite measurements are usually listed in millimeters and accompanied by their diamond equivalent weight in carats.
+This way, a 1-carat round diamond and a 1-carat round Moissanite have the same size.
 For a comprehensive conversion table of size to diamond equivalent carat weight, please visit our loose stone page.